Beyond the Pitch

-Or, check out Chapter 8 (you’ll recognize the author) of Biotechnology Entrepreneurship: Starting, Managing, and Leading Biotech Companies by Craig Shimasaki.
+Or, check out Chapter 8 of Biotechnology Entrepreneurship: Starting, Managing, and Leading Biotech Companies by Craig Shimasaki.
 Craig’s target audience is in biotech, but I wrote this chapter on relationships with all entrepreneurs in mind.

 And a bonus tip:

-- Get your mental game right.
-Whether you believe that a board of directors is one of the most powerful assets that any entrepreneur or startup can have or whether you believe that a board of directors is an adversary, you are right.
-It all has to do with the entrepreneur’s attitude and the people that sit on the board.
+6. Get your mental game right.
+Whether you believe that a Board of Directors is one of the most powerful assets that any entrepreneur or startup can have or whether you believe that a Board of Directors is an adversary, you are right.
+A successful and productive board relationship and process all has to do with the entrepreneur’s attitude and the people that sit on the board.